 Pliš, Mališcak, Turjak And Lapjak Hills

 The four Pliš, Mališcak, Turjak, and Lapjak Hills together make another specially protected area.
-This is a floristic reserve, given additional protection because of its large numbers of endemic and threatened plants, among which are several orchids.
+This is a floristic reserve, given additional protection because of its large numbers of endemic and threatened plants, including several orchids.
 In northeastern Croatia, the blue anemone and rose daphne, for example, only grow in this small, 190-hectare reserve.
 Nowhere in Papuk Nature Park will you find such an abundance of protected plant species.

 How To Get To Papuk Nature Park

 Most visitors will arrive at Papuk Nature Park from Zagreb.
-Even if you’re coming from the Croatian coast, you’ll have to drive to Zagreb on a major highway first, before turning east toward Slavonia.
+Even if you’re coming from the Croatian coast, you’ll have to drive to Zagreb on a major highway first before turning east toward Slavonia.